Order yours now!

 - The XM8 was supposed to be one weapon that could fill a half dozen roles (assault rifle, designated marksman rifle, light machine gun, grenade launcher, submachine gun), but the result was a weapon that was too expensive and not enough of an improvement to justify a complete change, or even not as good as some guns dedicated to specific tasks (namely the light machinegun variant).

 - A Grenade Launcher like the venerable M79 can fire tear gas, smoke grenades, illumination rounds and even buckshot in addition to fragmentation grenades.
+There is even a 40mm canister round being developed that fires a small wireless camera that slowly comes down on a parachute, linked to a helmet-mounted Head's Up Display or tablet device to allow a soldier to observe a large area without a drone.

 - Shotguns have an equally impressive variety of specialist ammunition; less-lethal ammunition like beanbags or rubber buckshot, a round that works like a one-use miniature taser, distress flares...
 There's even the Dragon's Breath round, which basically turns your shotgun into a mini-flamethrower.note